chimedb/ImageDithering/README.md

 # ImageDithering
-ImageDithering by various types of dithering
+ImageDithering by various types of dithering,
 Windows Forms Application